turingschool/launch-curriculum/module2/lessons/Week5/DailyPlanet.md

     * Make sure to test your classes!
 3. Commit after each class is complete - you should have 3 commits!
 4. When all three classes have been built, merge your `classes` branch into your `main` branch.
-5. Push your main branch to GitHub, and set a note to your instructor with a link to your github repo!
+5. ✅Push your main branch to GitHub, and send a note to your instructors that you have finished the classes!

 <section class='call-to-action' markdown='1'>
 **Reporter**
 A reporter has a Name, a Speciality (like Politics, Sports, or Arts) and Articles.

 **Article**
-An Article has a Title, a Reporter and an Issue.
+An Article has a Title, Content, a Reporter and an Issue.

 **Issue**
 An Issue has a Date, and Articles.